Stewitch/stewitch/README.md

 Quite interesting, isn't it?

 ## Currently ... 🧐
-Learning Avalonia, trying to make a fantastic launcher for an AI project.

-Learning Python, which allows me to make kinds of tools easily.
+Learning **Python**, which allows me to make kinds of tools easily.

 ## Well, at the end ... ❤
 Make Programming Great Again!